eddiethedean/mock-spark/README.md

 ## What's New in 2.7.0

-### 🎯 PySpark 3.0 & 3.1 Compatibility - 13 New Functions!
+### 🎯 Extended PySpark Compatibility - 13 New Functions from 3.1, 3.3, and 3.5!

-Building on v2.6.0's complete PySpark 3.2 compatibility, **v2.7.0 adds comprehensive support for PySpark 3.0 and 3.1 features**, bringing total compatibility from **PySpark 3.0 through 3.5**!
+Building on v2.6.0's complete PySpark 3.2 compatibility, **v2.7.0 adds functions from PySpark 3.1, 3.3, and 3.5**, bringing forward compatibility and useful utilities!

+**Note:** Version attributions verified by installing and testing PySpark 3.0.3, 3.1.3, 3.2.4, 3.3.4, 3.4.3, and 3.5.2.

-#### 🧮 Hyperbolic Math Functions (PySpark 3.0)
+#### 🧮 Hyperbolic Math Functions (PySpark 3.1)
 Advanced mathematical operations for data science:

 - **acosh()** - Inverse hyperbolic cosine